forrestjacobs/roll-em/README.md

 npm run build
 ```

-That generates a `dist` directory with the site's static resources.
+That generates a `build` directory with the site's static resources.
 Roll 'Em is
 a totally static site, so you can just serve that directory.